Our Services

 • Opening words or an invocation as we light our chalice flame

-• Sunday Club–a separate space and activities for children directed by qualified carers and parents.
+• Sunday Club – once a month we offer a separate space and activities for children directed by qualified carers and parents

 • A time for individual worshippers to light candles to mark recent significant events in tbeir spiritual lives – joys, concerns, sorrows, landmarks